Philosophical Assumptions in ABA | A-2 BCBA® Sixth Edition Task List

 The basis of scientific knowledge is empiricism.

-They quantify and describe their observations via systematic measurement over time.
+Scientists acquire knowledge by unbiased observation and measurement of phenomena, free from bias and conviction.
+Science relies on objective data collection, not subjective opinions or assumptions.
+Empiricism means that all decisions should be based on direct observation and measurement.
 As a behavior analyst it is your job to make decisions and write treatment plans based on things you have observed.

 Experimentation